Granbury Teachers Excellence Initiative (GTEI)

 For those teachers who meet the baseline requirements, data, artifacts, and other supporting documents must be submitted as part of a portfolio for each of the three areas below.
-The deadline for submitting the portfolio will be included in the GTEI letter of intent form.
+The portfolio must be completed prior to the summative evaluation on or before May 27, 2021.

 1) Professional Development/Collaboration (A minimum of 30 documented hours of additional training or professional development required to meet the requirement for this section.
 All professional development must be pre-approved by the campus principal, not be part of the teacher’s normal teaching requirements, and any costs shall be paid for by the teacher.)

 Examples of artifacts to show mastery in this area:

 - Professional development in teacher’s subject or grade level, voluntary PLC meetings, Region 11, etc.

 In addition to the professional development above, each of the following examples could count for up to 10 hours toward meeting the 30 hour requirement.